gillajay/dss2021/README.md

 **Lab Activity 1 Overview**
 1) Lab Activity 1 consists of ccd data reduction and photometric calibration exercises.
 2) The exercies with the solutions are in Jupyter notebook format and are located in the `ccd_exercises/solutions` folder.
-3) The learning outcomes of the exercises are:
+3) The learning outcomes for the different Jupyter notebooks are listed below.

 4) **Notebook 1: Basics of CCD operation**
     - We will learn about the basics of CCD operation.
 5) **Notebook 2:  Realistic Image Simulations**